Notes for 30th Anniversary of TianAnMen Incident

 Deng XiaoPing was ill by 1989, and his imminent exit from office was soon to create a power vacuum.
 The CIA already had their man inside the party, Zhao Ziyang, who, if the student protests had spread and succeeded, would have taken power, opened the doors to imperialist domination, and ended Chinese socialist sovereignty.

-In the 1980s, Deng Xiao Ping implemented the “Reform and Opening Up” reforms, which began to allow controlled private entrepreneurship as well as the entrance of foreign investment, in order to raise China from poverty more extreme than in Africa (China’s GDP in 1980 was lower than that of the average of African countries).
-Uneven development is simply not avoidable, and that is why Xiao Ping famously remarked: “Some people will have to get rich first.”
+In the 1980s, the CPC under Deng Xiao Ping implemented “Reform and Opening Up”, which began to allow controlled private entrepreneurship and letting in foreign investment, in order to raise the PRC from being one of the weakest and poorest nation in the world.
+When developing a country of 1.4 billion with lower GDP than Sudan or Haiti, lower than average on the African continent, uneven development was simply not avoidable: “Some people will have to get rich first.” – Deng Xiaoping.